 HPJA Virtual Issue on HP Workforce now available

 Listen to AHPA Life Member Trevor Shilton introduce the latest HPJA Virtual Issue on Health Promotion Workforce.
-CLICK HERE TO LISTEN
+CLICK HERE TO WATCH

 This virtual issue of the Health Promotion Journal of Australia addresses the vital matter of the health promotion workforce.
 Eleven papers highlight the importance of workforce capacity in the effective delivery of health promotion.
 As we move towards accreditation of the workforce it is interesting to examine, through the HPJA, issues related to developing and supporting skilled and agile health promotion workforce.